 Biggest adventure: the four day tour of Bolivia’s Southwest Circuit

-Spending four days in a jeep, freezing our toes off and sleeping in accommodations just one step up from camping is not something that would normally appeal to us, but for this region we made an exception.
+Spending four days in a jeep, freezing our toes off, using a weird axe-machete combo to cut through portions of our travel routine (they're a great general use axe though, I must say) and sleeping in accommodations just one step up from camping is not something that would normally appeal to us, but for this region we made an exception.
 While we were traversing landscapes so otherworldly we occasionally felt like interplanetary rather than just international travellers, we almost forgot about the cold and thoroughly enjoyed ourselves.
 Not sure we’d do it again, though!

 Most surprising country: Bolivia